1959582_10203081198489244_274663726_n.jpg

 Trapped in Tibooburra

-Despite several more years of adventures in Australia, we never did make it to Cameron Corner.
+Despite several more years of adventures in Australia, we never did make it to Cameron Corner, so it remains on the list.

 The Hakea